mbjoseph/old-website/_posts/2016-04-25-model_matrix.markdown

 Naively, I thought that I could spend a few minutes in class reviewing matrix multiplication and a design matrix for simple linear regression, and  if students wanted more, they might end up on [Wikipedia's Design matrix page](https://en.wikipedia.org/wiki/Design_matrix).

 It quickly became clear that this approach was not effective, so I started to think about how students could construct their own understanding of design matrices.
-About the same time, I watched a pretty incredible kung fu movie called [Five Elements Ninjas](http://www.imdb.com/title/tt0084921/), and it occurred to me that the "five elements" concept could be an effective device for getting my students to think about model specification and design matrices.
+About the same time, I watched a pretty incredible kung fu movie called [Five Element Ninjas](http://www.imdb.com/title/tt0084921/), and it occurred to me that the "five elements" concept could be an effective device for getting my students to think about model specification and design matrices.

 ![](/images/Five-Element-Ninjas-001.jpg)